-Diwali, also known as Laxmi Puja, or Deepawali, is a gazetted holiday in India, and an important festival in the Indian communities around the world, and it is celebrated in the Hindu Lunisolar month Kartika, which normally falls between mid-October and mid-November.
+Diwali, also known as Laxmi Puja or Deepawali, is a gazetted holiday in India and an important festival in Indian communities worldwide; it is celebrated in the Hindu Lunisolar month Kartika, which normally falls between mid-October and mid-November.

 Diwali is the festival of lights in India and usually lasts five days.
-People light rows of lamps inside and outside homes for the holiday, which represents the triumph of light over dark and the power of good over evil.
+People light rows of lamps inside and outside their homes for the holiday, representing the triumph of light over dark and the power of good over evil.

-The following is the list of Diwali / Deepawali in India from 2021 to 2025.
+The following is the Diwali / Deepawali in India from 2022 to 2026.

 The five days of Diwali:

-- Day one (Dhanteras or Dhanatrayodashi) is the beginning of the Diwali festival, and people clean their homes.
-Buying gold or silver is a symbol for good fortune on this day.
+- Day one (Dhanteras or Dhanatrayodashi) begins the Diwali festival, and people clean their homes.
+Buying gold or silver is a symbol of good fortune on this day.

-- Day two (Naraka Chaturdashi or Chhoti Diwali) is a day to pray for the peace to the manes, and to purchase festive food and sweets.
+- Day two (Naraka Chaturdashi or Chhoti Diwali) is a day to pray for peace in the manes and to purchase festive food and sweets.
 People will also decorate their homes with candles and lamps.